Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Chargers stats and trends

-- In Los Angeles' 12 games this season, it has six wins against the spread.

-- Los Angeles' games this year have eclipsed the over/under five times in 12 opportunities (41.7%).
+- Los Angeles' games this year have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).

-- Los Angeles is 5-2 against the spread and 6-1 overall this season when the team records more than 22.8 points.
+- Los Angeles is 5-2 against the spread and 6-1 overall in games when it puts up more than 22.8 points.

-- Los Angeles is 4-3 against the spread and 5-2 overall when the team churns out over 365.3 yards.
+- In games that Los Angeles churns out over 365.3 yards, the team is 4-3 against the spread and 5-2 overall.

-- The Chargers have 15 giveaways this season, while the Giants have 19 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Giants.